tsmanner/terrasa-private/Players/KaskBlightborn.md

 While crops could not be cultivated, my family has always been able to trade and barter for anything that we needed.
 Working the markets, creating a demand, and knowing what people want has always been a small part of our family's nature.

 As the eldest son, this obligation fell to me.
 I was trained by my father's older brother to blend in with locals despite my Tiefling stature and appearance.
-From the art of disguise, to forgery, and even a little bit….
-Well maybe a lot of gambling.
+From the art of disguise, to forgery, and even a little bit, well... maybe a lot, of gambling.
 Like all Blightborns, I was trained that ownership of an item is a bit ambiguous.

 For the most part, our family does what it needs to in order to survive, and these skills are passed from generation to generation as a means to keep demand for salted fish high.
 However, after I made a deal that would lead to my father's death.
 I left the family and buried myself in the shadows.